ansys/pyhps/doc/source/examples/index.rst

      - Stream host CPU and memory utilisation metrics for a running task using ``MonitorClient.stream_task_host_resources``.
    * - :ref:`example_monitor_stream_task_process_tree`
      - Stream process-tree snapshots for a running task using ``MonitorClient.stream_task_process_tree``.
+   * - :ref:`example_rcs_route_creation`
+     - Register and unregister an external service instance with the HPS reverse proxy using the Route Creation Service API.

 A link to download the required resources is available on each example page.
 If desired, you can download the required resources for all examples using the following link.